-In our applications, we have developed and made use of Web Services such as Event Metadata and Instant Messaging, so that the nature of the applications is of global collaboration.
+In our applications, we develop and make use of Web Services such as event Meta data and Instant Messages, so that the nature of the applications is of global collaboration.

 The event messages from the applications can be marked up using XML tags, so that an XML document can be generated corresponding to the DOM (Document Object Model) format [20].
 This DOM-based XML document can then be used as the unit of message communications between the clients of the Collaborative PowerPoint and IE services, it is transferred through the Internet using SOAP protocol, and it is the basis of Instant Message communication.